confluentinc/ksql/docs/tutorials/connect-integration.rst

 ------------------------------

 Now that Postgres is up and running with a database for your user, you can connect to it via KSQL.
-If you're using the default configurations, KSQL connects automatically to your |kconnect| cluster.
+If you're using the default configurations, KSQL connects automatically to your {{ site.kconnect }} cluster.
-Otherwise, you must change the ``ksql.connect.url`` property to point to your |kconnect| deployment.
+Otherwise, you must change the ``ksql.connect.url`` property to point to your {{ site.kconnect }} deployment.

   ::